sfigg/commercialization-public/customize/enterprise/create-a-kiosk-image.md

 1. Determine which apps you will expose on the kiosk device.
    * For UWP apps, you need to provide the App User Model ID (AUMID).
 [Learn how to get the AUMID](https://go.microsoft.com/fwlink/p/?LinkId=614867).
    * For desktop apps, you need to specify the full path of the executable, which can contain one or more system environment variables in the form of %variableName% (i.e. %systemroot%, %windir%).
-1. Create a new XML file.
-The XML file which will designate the apps allowed to run on the kiosk device (based on either the AUMID or the path), the visibility of the task bar on the device, the layout of the start menu, and the user accounts to associate with the kiosk device.
-See [Multi-app kiosk XML reference](https://docs.microsoft.com/en-us/windows/configuration/multi-app-kiosk-xml)
+1. Create a new configuration XML file.
+The XML file will configure the apps allowed to run on the device (based on either the AUMID or the path), the visibility of the taskbar, the layout of the start menu, and the user accounts to associate with the kiosk device.
+See [Multi-app kiosk XML reference](https://docs.microsoft.com/en-us/windows/configuration/multi-app-kiosk-xml) for a full example of your configuration XML file.
 1. Add the XML file to a provisioning package using Windows Configuration Designer.
 This will be done in the **Advanced provisioning** section, under **Runtime settings** > **AssignedAccess** > **MultiAppAssignedAccessSettings**.
 1. Build the provisioning package, and copy it to the root directory of a USB drive.
 1. [Apply the provisioning package](https://docs.microsoft.com/en-us/windows/configuration/provisioning-packages/provisioning-apply-package) to the device.

 > [!Tip]
-> For etailed instructions, including definitions for each of the XML settings, see [Create a Windows 10 kiosk that runs multiple apps](https://docs.microsoft.com/en-us/windows/configuration/lock-down-windows-10-to-specific-apps).
+> For detailed instructions, including definitions for each of the configuration XML settings, see [Create a Windows 10 kiosk that runs multiple apps](https://docs.microsoft.com/en-us/windows/configuration/lock-down-windows-10-to-specific-apps).

 ## <a name="assigned-access"></a>Assigned access method for UWP applications